-- 169. The Subcommittee on Support for Assembly Members consists of - - (a) the Deputy Speaker; - (b) three members of the majority party in the Assembly; - (c) two members of the largest minority party in the Assembly; and - (d) one a member of each of the other minority parties in the Assembly.
+- 169. The Subcommittee on Support for Assembly Members consists of - - (a) three members from the majority party in the Assembly; - (b) one member from each of the three largest minority parties in the Assembly; and - (c) one member from each of two of the other minority parties in the Assembly.